Postgresql Loading data

 SET geolocation = point(

-ALTER TABLE trees DROP COLUMN IF EXISTS geo_point_2d;
+ALTER TABLE trees DROP COLUMN geo_point_2d;

 Closest tree